CinTheDev/mp4-presenter/README.md

 cases.

 If your videos are seamless between each other (last frame of some video = first frame of next video) it should also play seamlessly with this player.
-(And that's the whol reason I started this project).
+(And that's the whole reason I started this project).

 ## Helpful ressources